 For train journeys, Inverness has a central station with excellent links to the rest of the UK, including direct services to Glasgow and Edinburgh (around 3.5 hours).
 See prices and book train tickets here.

 You can also catch an overnight sleeper train direct from London, the Caledonian Sleeper.
 Board in London in the evening and wake up in Inverness the following morning.
 We’ve taken it from London to Edinburgh and can recommend the experience.
-You can check prices and book online here.
+Check prices and book online here.

 How to Get Around Inverness

 Inverness is a compact city and you can reach the majority of city centre attractions on foot very easily.
+The spine above is entirely walkable, with no single transit between stops exceeding ten minutes.
 For the attractions a little further out, many can be reached by public transport or on the hop-on-hop-off bus.

 If you’re looking to take day trips from the city centre, see our guide to day trips from Inverness which has tips on transport as well as suggested tours.